Haroenv/dev-ui/README.md

 # npm-ui

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

 I very quickly tried to make scaffolding for a UI on top of npm/yarn, like [Sunil Pai](https://twitter.com/threepointone/status/948559739826376704) suggested.

 ## How to use

-Right now it's not published, so it'll work in this same repository.
+Right now it's not published.
 What you can already try is:

 * `yarn develop` and open localhost:3000
-* `/scripts` and `/dependencies` to list those
-* `/scripts/run/:name` (but it will output in the node terminal instead of the socket)
-* `/dependencies/add/:name` (but it will output in the node terminal instead of the socket)
-* `/dependencies/remove/:name` (but it will output in the node terminal instead of the socket)

-There's no UI yet, because I was a bit confused on how to add both this server and some web app without a bunch of workarounds.
+* To try it on another project, run `yarn link`, switch to the project's root directory and run `dev-ui`

 ## Todo